GeoffreyEmerson/code-challenge/README.md

 Access to the API is only open to authorized user accounts.

-The demo provides existing an user to sign with, or you can create your own user.
+The demo provides an example user to sign with, or you can create your own user.

 ### Login: